 notNull – The sub-field value is not Null.

+Note that in the ISO 8211 format, “unknown” is distinguished from “Null”.
+“Unknown” values for thematic attributes are represented by the empty string (S-100 10a-5.1.3).

 Conventions for value descriptors in exchange catalogues and Part 10b (GML) formats